AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-adobe-connect.md

    >[!TIP]
    >
-   >To insert the person’s unique URL into an email, use this token: {{member.webinar url}}.
+   >To insert the person’s unique URL into an email, use this token: `{{member.webinar url}}`.
 When the email is sent, this token automatically resolves the person’s unique confirmation URL from Adobe Connect.
    >
    >
    >Set your confirmation email to **Operational** to ensure that people who register and may be unsubscribed still receive their confirmation information.